The Causes of Oxygen Depletion

 Water that contains few nutrients is rich in oxygen and supports a wide variety of living organisms.
 The oxygen enters the water from the atmosphere by diffusion and from photosynthesizing aquatic plants.
 Simpler forms of life, such as algae and bacteria, are controlled because the low concentration of nutrients such as nitrate is a limiting factor for their growth.
 If more nutrients are made available, from fertilizer runoff or from sewage, then:

 1. Algae and other surface plants grow rapidly and block out light to plants rooted in the bottom of the river or pond.
-In result, the rooted plants die, and their bodies provide even more nutrients.
+As a result, the rooted plants die, and their bodies provide even more nutrients.

 Important rivers such as the Indus and its tributaries are affected by the uncontrolled inflow of fertilizers.
 The process is called eutrophication.
 The pond or river soon becomes depleted of living organisms.
 Only a few animals, such as “Tubifex” (sewage worms), can respire at the depressed oxygen concentration that is available.